Mzhenian/CrispyCrumbsServer/wiki/2 - Website Overview.md

 Welcome to the **Crispy Crumbs** website, an exclusive video-sharing platform that presents only the finest Crispy Crumbs content.
 The website is designed with a clean, organized layout that features a playful twist—all buttons resemble crispy, fried snacks, adding a fun touch to the overall formal and tidy design.
 Each icon on the site is custom-made, contributing to the unique user experience.

+### Setup Guide Reference

+The setup guide for building the website environment can be found in the previous section of the wiki or directly in the [Crispy Crumbs Website repository's README](https://github.com/Mzhenian/CrispyCrumbsWeb).

 ## 1. Homepage and Top Bar

-Upon entering the website, users are greeted by the homepage, which displays videos sorted by "Most Watched," "Most Recent," "Random" (suggested), and "Suggested for You".
+Upon entering the website, users are greeted by the homepage, which displays videos sorted by "Most Watched," "Most Recent," "Random" (suggested), and "Suggested for You."
 The top navigation bar allows users to search for videos, log in, or sign up, and features a toggle for switching between light and dark mode.

 There is also a search option that enables users to find videos based on their title, description, or tags.

-1 - Home page light
+1 - home page light
 ![alt text](<photos/web 1.png>)

-2 - Home page dark
+2 - home page dark
 ![alt text](<photos/web 2.png>)

 ### 1.1 User Registration